-Orchids use a lot of energy to create their flowers, so after blooming they require a rest.
-Phalaenopsis Orchids go into a period of dormancy for about 6-9 months after dropping their flowers.
+Orchids use a lot of energy to create their flowers, so they require some rest after blooming.
+Moth orchids (Phalaenopsis Orchids) go into a period of dormancy for about 6-9 months after dropping their flowers.
 You may think they are dead, but they are simply storing up the energy needed to re-bloom.
-Some people may find their orchid decides to bloom again with little intervention, while others may need help to kick-start the process.
+Some orchids bloom again with very little intervention, while others may need some more help to kick-start the process.
 This can depend on the plant, the conditions of living and how well it’s being taken care of.

 Trim back the flower spike

-Sometimes the orchid won’t bloom again from the same flower spike, but that’s not to say it won’t bloom again from a newly formed one.
+Sometimes the orchid won’t bloom again from the same flower spike, but that’s not to say it wouldn’t do it from a newly formed one.

 To get orchids to flower, you can fertilise them.
-Feeding your plant will give it the energy it requires to produce new flowers.
-You should feed your plant with specialist fertiliser every 1-2 weeks in the growing season.
-Always follow the guide on the fertiliser bottle for dilution advice.
-I use a general orchid fertiliser while the plant isn’t flowering and switch to using bloom fertiliser when it flowers to help prolong the flowering period.
+Feeding your plant will give it the energy it needs to produce new flowers.
+You should use a specialist fertiliser every 1-2 weeks during its growing season.
+Always follow the dilution guide on the bottle.
+I use a general orchid fertiliser while the plant isn’t flowering and switch to using bloom fertiliser when it is to prolong the flowering period.

 Ensure it gets enough light and watch out for sunburn

 You may be wondering how much light do orchids need.
-As a general rule, Phalaenopsis Orchids require medium, indirect light, but they will also tolerate lower light conditions.
-However, if the light is insufficient, they may not flower.
-When a healthy orchid doesn’t flower, it’s usually due to insufficient light.
+As a general rule, Phalaenopsis orchids need medium, indirect light, but they will also tolerate lower light conditions.
+However, they still need enough light to flower.
+If a healthy orchid doesn’t bloom, it’s usually due to insufficient light.

 It’s ok to put your orchid on a north-facing windowsill.
 You can also place it on an east-facing one so that the plant will only receive sunlight for a short part of the day.
-They must, however, be kept at least 2 feet back from a south-facing window to avoid being burnt.
-White patches with a dark ring, it indicates sunburn and should be moved.
+It must, however, be kept at least 2 feet away from a south-facing window to avoid being burnt.
+If your orchid has white patches with a dark ring, it indicates sunburn and should be moved.

 Temperature plays an important part in the flowering process of an orchid.
-Orchids enjoy similar temperatures to us, so if we feel comfortable with the temperature in our house, chances are your plant is happy, too.
+They enjoy similar heat levels to us, so if we feel comfortable with the temperature in our house, chances are your plant is happy, too.

 Takeaways and useful tips